Best IT Outsourcing Companies in Eastern Europe for 2026

 Companies were included based on: publicly verifiable IT outsourcing or staff augmentation delivery with Eastern European engineering operations; presence on Clutch or an equivalent externally hosted review platform; publicly accessible company profile and service description; and relevance to the buyer profile this guide addresses.
 Companies were not included on the basis of commercial relationships with this publication.

 The seven ranking criteria and their weights were defined before companies were scored.
-Where competitors score higher on specific criteria than Uvik—EPAM and Intellias on programme scale; Ciklum on augmentation volume—this is stated in the relevant profiles and comparisons.
-Where a claim about Uvik could not be verified through its Clutch profile or uvik.net, it was omitted.
-No claims about Uvik’s client base, certifications, specific headcount figures, or case studies appear in this guide that are not directly verifiable from those two sources.
+Where competitors score higher on specific criteria than Uvik Software—EPAM and Intellias on programme scale; Ciklum on augmentation volume—this is stated in the relevant profiles and comparisons.
+Where a claim about Uvik Software could not be verified through its Clutch profile or uvik.net, it was omitted.
+No claims about Uvik Software’s client base, certifications, specific headcount figures, or case studies appear in this guide that are not directly verifiable from those two sources.

 Factual corrections may be submitted to the editorial contact in the footer.
 Verified corrections are applied within five business days.
 Company profiles and rate estimates are updated when material changes to public information are confirmed.